Ciao, welcome back to my blog!

 I couldn't be more enthusiastic about it because it is so nice and it has so many benefits that I am currently eating one a day now that they are in season.

 My advice is to buy them whole ( I managed to find 3 for 1 pound this week and I am so chuffed) in Indian or Turkish corner stores as they are much better quality compared to the packed ones you find in supermarkets.
-You can see the difference immediately: when the fruit is whole and you open it the seeds are shiny and ruby red and they taste tangy but sweet, while the ones packed in the little plastic pots are pale and they don't have much flavour.
+You can see the difference immediately: when the fruit is whole and you open it the seeds are shiny and ruby red, they taste tangy but sweet, while the pre-cut ones from the plastic pots are pale and they taste like dry apples.